 Students are required to make Satisfactory Academic Progress (SAP) towards the completion of their degree program in order to receive federal, state or institutional financial aid.
-NSC measures SAP using both qualitative standards (minimum GPA) and qualitative standards (minimum pace of completion).
-Please see the complete current SAP policy at www.nsc.edu/finaid.
+NSC measures SAP using both qualitative standards (minimum 2.0 cumulative NSC GPA) and qualitative standards (70 % minimum pace of completion).
+Students must also complete their programs within a "maximum timeframe," which is defined as 150% of the normal time required to complete the program.
+For example, students in a bachelor's program requiring 120 credits will be suspended from financial aid eligibility after attempting 180 credits, including any transfer courses that apply to the degree program.
+Students in "pre" majors are limited to 90 attempted credits, while "undecided" majors are limited to 60 attempted credits.
+Please see the complete current SAP policy at http://nsc.edu/finaid.